 Special Circumstances for Kids With Epilepsy

-Your child's bad behavior may be related to side effects from epilepsy medicines.
+Keep in mind that your child's bad behavior may be related to side effects from epilepsy medicines.
 Some medicines could make your child hyperactive, exhausted, or forgetful.

 Whatever the reason, don't settle and accept the situation.
 If your child's seizures are uncontrolled, or if you think medications are causing problems, talk to your doctor.
 Allowing the problems to persist -- while you live in fear of upsetting your child and provoking a seizure -- isn't healthy for anyone.
+A lack of discipline will make behavior worse—and discipline, itself, will not worsen epilepsy.